Industry's Value to the Community

 From the shoes on our feet to essential healthcare products, Louisiana’s industries help make it all.
 Industry not only makes the products we need but also engineers innovations the world demands to create a safer and more sustainable future.
 In addition, industry creates quality jobs, a predictable and stable tax base, better schools, and a better quality of life for our citizens.

-Economic Impact of Industry
+Economic Benefits of Industry

-The economic impact of Louisiana's industry is substantial.
-Local industry employs approximately 8% of the workforce in the Greater Baton Rouge area, with a payroll to these employees over $900 million.
+The economic benefit of Louisiana's industry is substantial.
+Local industry employs approximately 8% of the workforce in the Greater Baton Rouge area, with a payroll to these employees of over $900 million.
 Including the economic multiplier effect of an additional 8-9 jobs per employee, this means over 60% of all jobs in the Baton Rouge region are due to industry’s presence.

-GBRIA's 62 member facilities employ 25,000+ plant & contract employees earning a median salary of over $74,000/year for engineers and $47,000 – $100,000+ for industrial trades and technicians.
+GBRIA's approximately 80 member facilities employ over 25,000+ plant & contract employees earning a median salary of over $74,000/year for engineers and $47,000 – $100,000+ for industrial trades and technicians.

 Industry pays two out of every three dollars in property taxes paid in East Baton Rouge Parish, and in other parishes, industry pays more than 70% of all property taxes collected.